skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

     I wanted to develop a machine learning model that can look at the raw text of a web page and determine whether it is a business or not.

 # Goal
 The ultimate goal here is to use a classification model to produce a curated list of business websites that can then be further categorized based on keywords.
 These further categorizations will, for instance, classify a business as being a bank or a grocery store.
 One example use-case here would be a company that manufactures cardboard boxes for pizza delivery.
 This sort of company will mainly sell to pizza parlors.
-Their marketing team would need an accurate and holistic dataset of pizza parlors in their region or country to effectively market to this audince.
+Their marketing team would need an accurate and holistic dataset of pizza parlors in their region or country to effectively market to this audience.
 This sort of information is key in effective B2B marketing.
 A final goal would be to pull all relevant contact information such as e-mail, phone and address so marketers can then communicate with each business.

 # Approach
 The approach I will be taking here is threefold: